Moose1005/Oblivious/README.md

 # Oblivious

 Oblivis is a **cross-platform** Python tool for secure file deletion and basic system privacy auditing on Windows and Arch Linux.
+This tool is meant to be run on fresh installs of Windows 10/11 or a fresh Arch distro install.
     It features:

 - **Secure Wipe:** Permanently overwrite files/directories with random data (multiple passes) before deletion.

 - **Journal Scan (Stub):** Example logic for scanning NTFS or ext4 journals for remnants of deleted files.

-- **Quick Audit:** A simple privacy/security check (e.g. firewall status, telemetry) on fresh Windows or Arch installs.
+- **Quick Audit:** A simple, quick and dirty privacy/security check (e.g. firewall status, telemetry).